bhaval-patel/SOWorkManager/README.md

 ```

 STEP 5
-Get status of One time or PeriodicWork Request task status.
+Get status of One time or periodic work Request task status.
 ```
     workManager.getWorkInfoByIdLiveData(task.id)
         .observe(this@MainActivity, Observer {